paulbradshaw/MED7373-Data-Journalism/sql/sqlinr.md

----
-title: "SQLdf example"
-output: html_notebook
----

-# Using SQL in R: the `sqldf` package
+# Using SQL in R with `sqldf`

-One way to use SQL queries in R is to install the `sqldf` package (think of it as SQL data frame).
+You can use SQL queries in R by installing the `sqldf` package (think of it as SQL data frame).
 Do that first:

 ```{r}
 install.packages("sqldf")
 library(sqldf)
 ```

 Next we need some data to run our query on.
-Here's our familiar expenses data:
+In the same folder as this project you will find some data on MPs' expenses.
+Import that:

 ```{r}
 exes1718 <- read.csv("exes1718.csv", stringsAsFactors = F)